From Here to Eternity: Plot

-A member of Holmes' boxing team, Sgt.
-Galovitch, picks a fight with Prewitt.
-The fight is reported to Holmes who observes without intervening.
-Holmes is about to punish Prewitt again, but when he is told that Galovitch started the fight, Holmes does nothing.
-The regimental commander observes Holmes' conduct and, after an investigation, orders his resignation in lieu of a court martial.
-Holmes' replacement, Captain Ross, reprimands the other NCOs, demotes Galovitch to private, and affirms there will be no more promotions through boxing.
+A member of Holmes's boxing team, Sergeant Galovitch, picks a fight with Prewitt.
+Holmes fails to stop it, which is noticed by the regimental commander.
+When Prewitt prevails in the fight, Holmes finally intervenes and is about to punish Prewitt again; but, does nothing after learning Galovitch started the fight.

 Maggio escapes from the stockade after a brutal beating from Judson and dies in Prewitt's arms.
 Seeking revenge, Prewitt engages Judson in a back alley knife fight.
-Prewitt kills Judson, but is badly wounded and stays with Lorene.
+Prewitt kills Judson but is badly wounded and stays with Lorene.
 Warden covers for Prewitt's absence.

-Karen tells Warden that Holmes' resignation is forcing them back to the mainland, but Warden reveals he has no interest in becoming an officer, effectively ending their relationship.
-Warden promises her that they will meet somewhere some day.
+After initiating a review into Holmes's conduct, the regimental commander orders his resignation in lieu of a court martial.
+Holmes's replacement, Captain Ross, reprimands the other NCOs, demotes Galovitch to private, and affirms there will be no more promotions through boxing.
+Karen tells Warden that Holmes's resignation is forcing them back to the mainland, but Warden reveals he has no interest in becoming an officer, effectively ending their relationship.
+Warden promises her that they will meet somewhere someday.

-The next morning, the Japanese attack Pearl Harbor, forcing the men at Schofield into action.
-Warden takes command ordering a breach of the ammo supply room and the making of coffee.
-Despite Lorene's pleas to stay with her, Prewitt attempts to rejoin his company, but is shot dead by military police when he refuses to halt.
-Warden identifies him as a good soldier, but a hardhead.
+On December 7, the Japanese attack Pearl Harbor.
+Warden takes command, orders coffee be made and leads a fierce resistance to the attack.
+Despite Lorene's pleas to stay with her, Prewitt attempts to rejoin his company but is shot dead by military police when he refuses to halt.
+Warden identifies him as a hardhead but a good soldier.

 Days later, Karen and Lorene coincidentally stand next to each other on a ship going to the mainland.
-Karen tosses her leis into the sea wondering if she will ever return to Hawaii.
-Lorene tells Karen she is not returning and that her "fiancé", whom she identifies as Prewitt, was a bomber pilot who died heroically during the Pearl Harbor attack and was awarded a silver star (none of which is true).
-Karen recognizes the name, but says nothing.
+Karen tosses her leis into the sea, wondering if she will ever return to Hawaii.
+Lorene tells Karen she herself will not return, as her "fiancé", whom she identifies as Prewitt, was a bomber pilot who died during the attack and was awarded a Silver Star.
+Karen recognizes the name but says nothing.